 Jasmaine Vincent, APRN, Urgent Care

 You don’t need to go to the emergency room to get a flu shot.
 We welcome all vaccinations.
-You can come to us and get a flu shot at either the express clinic or the urgent care.
+You can come to us and get a flu shot at the urgent care clinic.

 There are several reasons to get a flu vaccine.
 The flu is contagious pretty much the whole time you have it.
 It’s spread by coughing on people, eating or drinking after them.
 Maybe you’re out a lot and could bring the flu virus home to people that are a lot more susceptible to having complications from it and could even end up in the hospital, and you getting a vaccine may help keep you from carrying it home to them and getting them sick and in the hospital.